DimitarAtanassov/arc-model-lab/docs/architecture.md

 ## Purpose

-`arc-model-lab` accepts text, runs local model inference, persists the inference record, and returns the generated result.
-The current surface is one summarization endpoint backed by a small model catalog.
-The service is shaped so that later capabilities (evaluation, datasets, training) can read from durable inference records without reworking this core.
+`arc-model-lab` takes text, runs a local model, saves the result, and returns it.
+The public surface is one endpoint, `POST /inference`, backed by a small catalog of models.
+A request can also ask for its output to be scored: when it names one or more metrics, the service sends the output to `arc-eval` and stores the scores against the inference.
+Inference and scoring are separate steps with separate storage, so a scoring problem can never corrupt an inference record.

 ## Design principles